Munich Pass

 - Theatres

-- Adult education centre
+- Adult education centres

-- and other various facilities
+- and various other facilities

 You can apply for the